Jane Green (geneticist)

 Professor Jane S. Green PhD, OC ONL, Hon FCCMG, FCAHS (born 1943) is a Canadian medical geneticist.

-Life
+Jane S. Green is a well known Canadian medical geneticist who has been in the field for over 40 years, she has contributed and published to many papers, books and presentations with her peers and has been given many awards and recognitions because of it.
+Her research's in hereditary diseases, concentrating on hereditary cancers and eye disorders.
+Her extensive research has helped in identifying genetic mutations linked to hereditary cancers, ocular disorders, and syndromic conditions such as Bardet-Biedl syndrome and has shaped the future of medical genetics and Her work has helped the development of clinical and genetic screening programs, which allows for the faster identification and better treatment of hereditary diseases.
+Dr. green travels across NL to share her work with peers, patients, and families because she believes patient and family care is what's most important above all else.

+Career

-Green studied Zoology, obtaining a BSc in 1964, and Drosophila Genetics, obtaining an MSc in 1966, both from the University of British Columbia.
+Dr.Green studied Zoology, obtaining a BSc in 1964, and Drosophila Genetics, obtaining an MSc in 1966, both from the University of British Columbia.
 She moved to Newfoundland in 1967.

 She helped to establish an Ocular Genetics Clinic from 1978 to 1986 and, after a family was referred there with Von Hippel–Lindau disease, began a cancer genetics screening programme.